Why Hire Dan?

 I was hired by a firm who sells financial products.
-They were spending a few thousand month on Google adwords, and their website got them a decent amount of good leads a week.
+They were spending a few thousand month on Google adwords, and from that traffic, their website got them about 10 solid leads a day.
 This was profitable for them, and they wanted to expand it.

 They came to me to write new ads for a second campaign – you see, they figured if they increased their ad spend on another campaign, they’d increase their leads.
 Fair enough.

 I looked over their website and right away saw that I could help more by rewriting their current website copy.
 I told them “let’s get more out of the traffic you’re already receiving.”

 I rewrote their copy, and more than tripled their conversions.
 Instead of averaging ten good leads a day, they averaged more than thirty.
 No expensive second campaign needed.

 And the best part for my client?
 They paid me once (about $2,000 for their 11 page site).
 The rest of the year (and years after), they reaped that extra business for free.
 I made them a literal fortune.

 I do this all – the – time.